serevinaash/Image-Steganography-main/README.md

 ## How It Works

 1. **Encoding**: The user uploads an image and enters a message.
-The LSB technique embeds the message into the least significant bits of the image pixels, producing a steganographic image.
+The f5 technique embeds the message into the least significant bits of the image pixels, producing a steganographic image.
 2. **Decoding**: The user uploads the encoded image, and the application retrieves the hidden message from the image using the reverse LSB technique.

 ## Setup Instructions